CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

 </table>

 The following color fields are supported:
-- primary
+- primary & primaryDark
-- accent
+- accent & accentDark
-- foreground
+- foreground & foregroundDark
-- background
+- background & backgroundDark
-- darkPrimary
-- darkAccent
-- darkForeground
-- darkBackground

-Colors prefixed with 'dark' will be used when dark mode is activated.
+Colors suffixed with 'dark' will be used when dark mode is activated.
 If dark colors are not provided, then 'primary' and 'accent' colors will be used, but 'foreground' and 'background' colors will be ignored.

 Colors can also be provided as a JSON object: